 Using RADIUS doesn’t require a separate license on SEC5 units.

 Note: To be able to fully manage the unit when RADIUS is enabled, create an account named Admin in the RADIUS user database.
 This is necessary because, in the current implementation, SEC5 units cannot handle RADIUS user groups and will authenticate users as read-only.
 For handling different user privilege levels, the SEC5 unit’s built-in users and groups management have to be configured (covered in a separate manual).

 Implementing a RADIUS Server will help to prevent your organization’s private information from being leaked to snooping outsiders.

-It allows for easy, centralized user access management, and enables individual users to be assigned with unique network permissions.
+It allows for easy, centralized user access management, and enables individual users to be assigned unique network permissions.

 RADIUS makes it possible to connect to and interface between different identity management systems.

-RADIUS can integrate into an existing system without any significant changes; however, usually it needs a good deal of configuration to work correctly.
+RADIUS can integrate into an existing system without any significant changes; however, usually, it needs a good deal of configuration to work correctly.